 In 2018, a German court ruled against Huawei and ZTE in favor of MPEG LA, which holds patents related to Advanced Video Coding.

-In 2018, the United States passed a defense funding bill that included a provision barring the federal government from conducting business with Huawei, ZTE, and several other Chinese surveillance product vendors, citing security concerns.
+In 2018, the United States passed a defense funding bill barring the federal government from doing business with Huawei, ZTE, and several Chinese vendors of surveillance products due to security concerns.

-In January 2019, German and British intelligence agencies pushed back against the US' allegations against Huawei, stating that after examining Huawei's 5G hardware and accompanying source code, they found no evidence of malevolence.
+Between December 2018 and January 2019, German and British intelligence agencies initially pushed back against the US' allegations, stating that after examining Huawei's 5G hardware and accompanying source code, they have found no evidence of malevolence and that a ban would therefore be unwarranted.

 On January 28, 2019, the United States Department of Justice formally announced financial fraud charges against Meng Wanzhou.